Skip to main content Skip to main navigation Skip to search

 • Transport horses directly to MQF or the AA site using the route confirmed with the biosecurity officer.

-• Immediately phone the contact listed on Form: Contact details and information for transport driver – MUST CARRY (2.05) if the horse transport vehicle stops en-route for any reason.
-Any issues on route will be managed by department staff on a case-by-case basis.
+• If the horse truck stops en-route for any reason, immediately phone the contact listed on Form: Contact details and information for transport driver – MUST CARRY.
+Any issues en-route will be managed by department staff on a case-by-case basis.

-Note: Drivers and any passengers must not exit the vehicle until directed by a biosecurity officer when they reach the unloading zone of the relevant horse compound.
+Note: Drivers and any passengers must not exit the vehicle until directed by a biosecurity officer.

-Horse transport vehicle drivers must be authorised to enter the MQF horse compound.
+• Horse truck drivers must be authorised to enter the MQF horse compound.
 To be eligible for authorisation they must have:

-• Completed the MQF site induction and training.
+• Completed the relevant MQF online site induction modules.

-Note: If horse transport vehicle drivers have not completed the required training for the MQF, a biosecurity officer will direct them to read and sign the Form: Authorisation to access the horse compound at the Mickleham Post-Entry Quarantine Facility (3.25).
-Horse transport vehicle drivers will then be escorted while on site.
+Note: If horse transport vehicle drivers have not completed the required inductions for the MQF, a biosecurity officer will direct them to read and sign the relevant form.
+Horse truck drivers will then be escorted while on site.

-• Wait until a biosecurity officer has checked that all truck seals are intact and removed the seals before opening doors to unload the horses.
+• Wait until a biosecurity officer has checked that all biosecurity seals are intact and removed the seals before opening doors to unload the horses.

-• Give documentation transported from the airport to a biosecurity officer on arrival.
+• Give all documentation transported from the airport to a biosecurity officer on arrival (including the Form: Contact details and information for transport driver – MUST CARRY).

-• Give a biosecurity officer their bagged, labelled, clean change of clothes (including underwear and socks).
+• Give a biosecurity officer their bagged, labelled, clean change of clothes.
+The biosecurity officer will place them in a change room.

-• Move the horse transport vehicle to the vehicle wash bay for cleaning once the horses have been unloaded and the biosecurity officer has given the direction.
+• Move the horse truck to the truck wash bay for cleaning and disinfection, after all the horses have been unloaded and the biosecurity officer has given permission.

-• Clean the compartments of the truck to ensure all animal faecal matter and bedding has been removed.
+• Clean the compartments of the truck to ensure all animal faecal matter, feed and bedding has been removed.

 • Wash off the disinfectant that was applied by the biosecurity officer after the minimum contact time has been reached and the biosecurity officer has directed the wash down.

-Any personal equipment (e.g. mobile phones, tablets, paperwork, eyeglasses etc) used on site at the corral or horse compound must either:
+• Any personal equipment (e.g. mobile phones, tablets, paperwork, eyeglasses etc) taken into the corral or horse compound must either:

 • Remain in the horse compound until the end of the PAQ period OR